 Check out this December 2020 article about the Rorate services from the New York Times: With Paris Theaters Closed, Church Is the Only Show in Town

 Christmas Activities Beyond Paris

 The Cité Fertile, a “Third Space” in the Parisian suburb of Pantin, transforms into La Cité des Merveilles every weekend through March at their massive space dedicated to sustainable living.
-On the program of this fun fair are sweet and savory street-food stands, different eco-responsible Christmas markets every weekend in December (see the schedule here), live music, a labyrinth, games and attractions for young and old, and a magical atmosphere where tree-huggers have a good time!
-Free entry (tickets for the flying chairs ride sold separately), open Sat noon-1am and Sun until 8pm.
-Exceptionally open Friday Dec 10th 6pm-1am and open daily February 19th-March 6th.
+On the program of this fun fair are sweet and savory street-food stands, oversized art installations, and different eco-friendly Christmas markets every weekend in December, including a Shizen Japanese Christmas market on Dec 10-11 and a Paris Night Market Dec 17-18 with local artisans (see the schedule here), live music, a labyrinth, games and attractions for young and old, and a magical atmosphere where tree-huggers have a good time!
+Free entry (but reserve your date online), open noon until 8pm.

 Disneyland Paris celebrates Christmas each year with holiday decorations, a huge Christmas tree on Main Street, and a holiday parade for Disney’s Enchanted Christmas, as well as a New Year’s Eve party when the park is open past midnight.
 There are special shows on the different stages, Disney Christmas souvenirs (of course), and a Christmas Market at Disney Village (open free to the public, no park tickets required).
 Tickets from €59 for the Enchanted Christmas.
 See some photos from previous years here: http://www.secretsofparis.com/heathers-secret-blog/disneyland-paris-for-the-holidays.html